philipphager/clax/docs/metrics.md

       heading_level: 3

 ## Ranking Metrics
 Instead of re-implementing ranking metrics in CLAX, we opted to integrate with [RAX](https://rax.readthedocs.io/en/stable/index.html) the most popular ranking library in JAX.
 You can use [any ranking metric from RAX](https://rax.readthedocs.io/en/stable/api.html#module-rax._src.metrics) by wrapping it in a `RaxMetric` object.
-Note that below, `score` is the relevance prediction of a click model and `label` is typically an expert-annotated relevance label:
+Below, `score` is the relevance prediction of a click model and `label` is typically an expert-annotated relevance label:

 ```Python
 import rax